CNES/S1Tiling/docs/FAQ.rst

         and use it in :envvar:`$EODAG__COP_DATASPACE__AUTH__TOKEN`.
 It should be valid a bit more longer.

 * or on EarthData.
-In that case add your earthdata creadentials in your :file:`~/.netrc` file (default location can be overriden with :envvar:`$NETRC`). e.g.
+In that case add your earthdata credentials in your :file:`~/.netrc` file (default location can be overriden with :envvar:`$NETRC`). e.g.